indirectDirectEnumeration69/FuzzyBug/README.md

 - will soon set up a data encryption system with socks5 proxy redirects for any web communications.
+-- issue will be response and request times due to relays.(compromise open relay servers?) .

 - need to fully look through vm logic and make sure its as full proof as possible before open enviroment use.